CyrilGonze/Learning-OCR/README.md

 -understand the Data Analyst job

--establish contact with teachers/hierarchical superior
+-establish contact with hierarchical superior

 -have criticism in graphics interpretation

 PROJECT 3: Drive a public health survey.

-Context: the goal in this project is to figure out why and how is there hunger in the world.
+Context: finding some hints about hunger in the world and potential ways to fix it.

 Skills acquired: